71emj/compare/README.md

-# SwitchCase
+# Compare/Case-Compare
-SwithcCase is a zero-dependency library that evaluates complex case matching.
-SwitchCase have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual match callbacks(optional).
+CaseCompare is a zero-dependency library that evaluates complex case matching.
+CaseCompare have features supporting evaluations made by passing expression in the form of string(s), array, and function as "case(s)" as well as end-of-evaluation callback and individual case callbacks(optional).

 <strong>note on naming in the following doc:</strong> the naming of the library is still tbd.
-The original library is named as SwitchCase, I later added a wrapper, Match, as an interface to minimalize footprint.
+The original library is named as CaseCompare, I later added a wrapper, Compare, as an interface to minimalize footprint.
 Since this is still an early version of the library, I decided to keep the naming option open until it is ready to ship.

 ## Features
 * Basic name-value matching similar to switch.
 * Multiple case matching, supporting || and && operators.
 * Allows infinite chaining, with exception of attaching methods to end case method (see onEnd()).
 * Basic debug function passed as first argument in end case method (see onEnd()), allowed user to see the parameters passed as matching targes.
-* Individual match can take second/third argument as variable/callback/both(in order of value, cb) (see onMatch()).
+* Individual case can take second/third argument as variable/callback/both(in order of value, cb) (see toCase()).

 ## Installation
 installation via npm or cdn is not currently supported as it is still in development.